On this page

-In Canada, the National Advisory Committee on Immunization recommends that pre-exposure rabies vaccination should be offered as a choice to workers at possible high risk of contacting rabid animals.
-These workers include veterinarians, animal handlers, certain laboratory workers dealing with rabies, workers who have contact with bats or bat caves, forest rangers, conservation officers, wildlife biologists, and certain travellers at high risk.
-About 35% of the annual doses are used for pre-exposure vaccination.
+In Canada, pre-exposure immunization with a rabies vaccination should be offered as a choice to workers at possible high risk of contacting rabid animals.
+These workers include veterinarians, animal handlers, and certain laboratory workers dealing with rabies.

 Immunization may be considered after contact in the following situations: